THE CORRELATION BETWEEN PAIN AND SUBSTANCE USE DISORDERS

 Recent media attention about substance use disorders, and the surrounding epidemic regarding it, focuses mainly on people becoming dependent upon prescribed opioid pain medications and being unable to discontinue their use.
 While pain medications are relatively easy to prescribe, diagnosing and treating the causes of underlying pain may take time and various medical interventions.
 Many of those who misuse pain medications, and other substances, never received the care needed to solve the underlying sources of physical pain.
 Substance use disorders can also make pain symptoms worse.

-The Futures’ pain track is designed to diagnose and treat the underlying causes of pain that contribute to and exacerbate substance use disorders.
-The track incorporates specialized physical therapy and fitness, cognitive behavioral therapy, graduated narcotic detoxification, and nutritional meal planning.
+Futures’ Pain Services are designed to diagnose and treat the underlying causes of pain that contribute to and exacerbate substance use disorders.
+Our Pain Services incorporate specialized physical therapy and fitness, cognitive behavioral therapy, graduated narcotic detoxification, and nutritional meal planning.

 MULTIPLE COMPONENTS TO ACHIEVING WELLNESS